 There were instances of aspirates from cases with hepatitis with very few to no neutrophils observed, which may be due to sampling of non-representative areas.
 Additionally, we observed some instances of cases with a primary histopathological diagnosis of vacuolar hepatopathy that had high numbers of neutrophils in the smears.
 This may reflect sampling of areas of inflammatory cells that were considered secondary histopathological changes, areas of EMH and/or nodular regeneration, or may have occurred as a result of blood (and hence leukocyte) contamination.
 Four cases of hepatitis had nodular regeneration as a secondary characteristic, which may have contributed to their neutrophil counts.
 However, nodular regeneration is a common feature in hepatitis and therefore exclusion of these cases would likely bias the population and increase apparent specificity.
 The presence of multiple pathological processes within the liver of a single patient reinforces the challenges faced when attempting to make a definitive diagnosis using cytology alone in cases of hepatic disease.

 The peripheral neutrophil count of hepatitis cases was not significantly different to that of vacuolar hepatopathy cases, nor was it associated with the number of neutrophils observed on cytology smears, which may suggest that blood contamination is a minor factor affecting the number of neutrophils that are observed on hepatic cytology smears in this study.
 However, our study may have been statistically underpowered to detect significant differences (and associations), therefore a larger sample size would be needed to confirm our findings.
-Furthermore, since our method of enumeration (i.e. neutrophils overlying/in contact with hepatocytes) is not fully specific for inflammation, we cannot exclude some effect of blood contamination on the number of neutrophils counted as being in contact with hepatocytes.
+Furthermore, since our method of enumeration (i.e., neutrophils overlying/in contact with hepatocytes) is not fully specific for inflammation, we cannot exclude some effect of blood contamination on the number of neutrophils counted as being in contact with hepatocytes.
 Future studies might also stipulate that blood sample collection is performed immediately prior to fine needle aspiration and sedation, to account for the short half-life of neutrophils and the effect of certain sedative drugs on peripheral blood neutrophil count.